decentraland/explorer-bff/README.md

 #### Other

 - `ETH_NETWORK`: Network for the Ethereum provider
-- `COMMS_PROTOCOL`: (Defaults to v2) Comms Protocol version indicating the use of the legacy Lighthouse or the new Archipelago service
 - `SERVICE_DISCOVERY_HEALTH_CHECK_INTERVAL`: (Defaults to 60000) Interval in milliseconds for checking status updates from external services